 - The top iTunes bar will then change and become an indicator of the backup progress.

-If photos carry the most weight (both figuratively and literally) on your iPhone and you want to make a backup but don’t want to pay for iCloud storage, we have developed the product for you – CopyTrans Photo.
+If photos carry the most weight (both figuratively and literally) on your iPhone and you want to backup iPhone photos to PC and don’t want to pay for iCloud storage, we have developed the product for you – CopyTrans Photo.
 It will backup your iPhone photos and videos to computer preserving the metadata.

 If you only need to backup your music library to either iTunes or just a convenient location on your PC, we know how to help you, since we have designed our own app, CopyTrans, specifically for this purpose.
 The application will allow you to backup your entire iPhone/iPod/iPad music library (including playlists and meta info) to iTunes or any folder on your PC.